DBG Markets group includes several related companies.

 DBG Markets SA - located in South Africa, regulated by the Financial Sector Conduct Authority (FSCA).

-DBG Markets VU - located in the Republic of Vanuatu, regulated by the Vanuatu Financial Services Commission (VFSC).
+DBG Markets BZ - located in Belize, regulated by the International Financial Services Commission of Belize (IFSC).

-DBG Markets also has registered entities in England and Hong Kong, although not licensed to conduct brokerage activities there.
+DBG Markets also has a registered entity in Hong Kong, although not licensed to conduct brokerage activities there.

 Unfortunately, AU company has been imposed with trading leverage limitations by ASIC since the end of March 2021.

-At the same time, SEY and VU companies are free from such restrictions.
+At the same time, BZ company is free from such restrictions.

-DBG Markets group accepts clients from all over the world, excluding USA, Belgium, Hongkong, Japan, Iran, Afghanistan and some other FATF blacklisted countries.
+DBG Markets group accepts clients from all over the world, excluding USA, Canada, UK, EU, Hong Kong, Japan, Australia, New Zealand, Singapore, Malaysia, Israel, Iran, Afghanistan and some other FATF blacklisted countries.

 Forex broker offers the following underlying assets for trading.

 DBG Markets is a forex broker with several local branches that are regulated in different parts of the world.
-It’s worth noting, however, that this broker is not regulated in the EU, which means European traders are able to enjoy the more flexible trading conditions that are available in other jurisdictions.
+It's worth noting, however, that this broker is not regulated in the EU, and that it does not accept clients from any EU countries.

 DBG Markets offers a broad selection of trading instruments that perhaps is especially attractive to stock traders.
 In all, it has stocks from more than 100 companies listed in the US, UK and the EU available for trading, in addition to some 30 forex pairs, a handful of stock indices, and the popular commodities oil, gold and silver.